 Frozen Dungeness Crab Legs (Clusters)

-To freeze cooked Dungeness crab, cool to room temperature first.
+To freeze cooked Dungeness crab legs, cool to room temperature first.
 Place it in an airtight container.
 Be sure to remove as much air as possible from the container to prevent freezer burn.
 Label the wrapped or covered crab with the date and place it in the freezer.
 Frozen cooked crab can last for up to 3 months in the freezer.

+To thaw frozen crab, you can place it in the refrigerator for several hours or overnight, or thaw it in the microwave using the “defrost” setting.
 Once the crab is thawed, it can be eaten cold or heated in the microwave or on the stove.
 Just be sure to heat it until it is fully heated and the internal temperature reaches 145°F to ensure that it is safe to eat.

 What to Serve with Dungeness Crab Legs (Clusters)